mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 	Transaction sent: eef01357....

 The `--send` switch instructs `mmgen-txbump` to sign and send the transaction after creating it.
-The `--output-to-reduce` switch with an argument of 'c' requests that the increased fee be deducted from the change ('c') output, which is usually what is desired.
+The `--output-to-reduce` switch with an argument of `c` requests that the increased fee be deducted from the change (`c`) output, which is usually what is desired.
 If you want it taken from some other output, identify the output by number.
-Note that the resulting replacement transaction has a different identifier, since it's a new transaction.
+Note that the resulting replacement transaction has a different identifier, since it’s a new transaction.

 If this transaction also fails to confirm, then repeat the above step as many times as necessary to get a confirmation, increasing the fee each time.
 The only thing you have to modify with each iteration is the argument to `--tx-fee`.
 To reduce your typing even further, use the `--yes` switch to skip all non-essential prompts.

-Note that if you're using a key-address file instead of a default hot wallet, you'll need to supply it on the command line as a parameter to the `-M` option.

 #### <a name='a_rbf_onf'>With an offline (cold storage) wallet</a>